Godsfavor/smolvla/README.md

 The model is trained on the Bridge Data dataset, a large multi-domain and multi-task dataset containing 7,200 demonstrations of a WidowX250 robot arm performing 71 kitchen tasks across 10 environments.
 The dataset is stored in TFRecord format and must be placed in a specific directory structure for the code to access it.
 Steps to Prepare the Dataset

-Create the Directory Structure:Create the directory where the dataset will be stored, relative to the project root. mkdir -p data/datasets/bridge_release/data/tfds/bridge_dataset/1.0.0
+Create the Directory Structure: Create the directory where the dataset will be stored, relative to the project root. mkdir -p data/datasets/bridge_release/data/tfds/bridge_dataset/1.0.0

-Download the Dataset:The dataset is available at Bridge Data.
+Download the Dataset: The dataset is available at Bridge Data.
 It consists of 1024 TFRecord files for the training split and 128 for the validation split.
 Download these files into the 1.0.0 directory. cd data/datasets/bridge_release/data/tfds/bridge_dataset/1.0.0 wget -r -l1 -np -nH --cut-dirs=5 https://rail.eecs.berkeley.edu/datasets/bridge_release/data/tfds/bridge_dataset/